exosphere-project/exosphere/docs/style.md

 - Where possible, try to use content representative of the context the widget will be used in.

+### Text & Typography

+We have started to use text helper functions in `Style.Widgets.Text` in order to style text throughout the app more consistently.
+These helpers add some commonly-used style attributes to the lower-level `Element` functions from `elm-ui`.
+Some older parts of the codebase haven't been converted to using these `Text` functions yet, but the functions should be used where possible when building new parts (or re-working existing parts) of the UI.

 ### Style Guide (Legacy)

 - There is an Exosphere "style guide" demonstrating the use of Exosphere's custom widgets.